-Punta del Este is the epitome of modern luxury in Uruguay.
-It’s a bustling resort town where celebrities mingle and party and vacation-goers bask in the sun and catch the strong waves surging at incredible beaches like Playa Brava and Bikini Beach.
+Punta del Este is a bustling resort town where celebrities mingle and party and vacation-goers bask in the sun and catch the strong waves surging at incredible beaches like Playa Brava and Bikini Beach.
 As a stop on a South America cruise, the town of Punta del Este strikes a delicate balance of fun and historic, upscale and beachy.

 On your Punta del Este cruise, take a photo op with La Mano, a massive, modern sculpture in the shape of a hand that now personifies the entire town and warns surfers of strong currents.
 For intellectual travel, check out Casapueblo or the Ralli Museum to discover key pieces of Uruguay’s history.
 Get your fill of shopping along Avenida Gorlero, or head to La Barra for romantic, low-key nightlife.